-From the historical point of view as initially it identified the territories belonging to the ancient Florentine Military League of Chianti, or Gaiole, Radda and Castellina in Chianti.
+From a historical point of view, the name initially identified the territories belonging to the ancient Florentine Military League of Chianti, made up of Gaiole, Radda and Castellina in Chianti.

-Today, also by virtue of the law on wine names, with the expression “Chianti” means the territories of the three municipalities of the League, the Florentines municipalities of San Casciano and Tavernelle in Val di Pesa, Greve in Chianti and part of Barberino in Val d’Elsa, the Sienese towns of Castelnuovo Berardenga and Poggibonsi.
+Today, also by virtue of the law on the denomination of wines, the expression “Chianti” means the territories included in the Florentine municipalities of San Casciano and Tavernelle in Val di Pesa, Greve in Chianti, part of Barberino in Val d’Elsa and in the Sienese municipalities of Castelnuovo Berardenga and Poggibonsi.

-All places of Chianti can be reached by car, bike and public transport from the main Tuscan cities.
+All the towns of Chianti can be reached by car, motorbike and by public transport from the main Tuscan cities.

-The Via Chiantigiana SR222, designed on the Chianti hills, between Florence and Siena through Greve and is a road of a thousand deviations, along which you can savor the beauty of the passages, and make a stop in favorites villages.
+The Via Chiantigiana SR222, drawn on the Chianti hills, connects Florence to Siena via Greve and is a road with a thousand detours, which allows you to savor the beauty of the passages and make stops in your favorite villages.
 Also perfect for cycling.

-Despite Tuscany railway network is well developed, there are no trains that reach the main towns of Chianti, except Poggibonsi and Castellina in Chianti.
+Although the railway network is well developed in Tuscany, there are no trains that reach the main towns of Chianti, except Poggibonsi and Castellina in Chianti.

-By bus, you can reach almost all the localities of Chianti, in particular the SITA From Florence Santa Maria Novella and firm in all countries.
-The only difficulty is the timetable and the rides are not very frequent.
+Finally, by bus, you can reach almost all the places in Chianti, in particular the AT – Autolinee Toscane company leaves from Florence Santa Maria Novella and stops in all the towns.

-Chianti is rich of villages, each with its architecture and pristine landscapes in the time remaining, medieval buildings, churches, historical and artistic treasures to be discovered.
-Live the Chianti means to immerse themselves in this atmosphere, charming and relaxing, visiting the many countries, relax in the countryside, to address the pleasures of the table and good wine.
-Nature is the protagonist in a trip to Chianti and is enriched with historical sites, monuments, museums and traditional events.
+Chianti is dotted with characteristic villages, each with its own architecture and landscapes that have remained untouched over time, medieval buildings, churches, historical and artistic testimonies to discover.
+Experiencing Chianti means immersing yourself in this suggestive and relaxing atmosphere, visiting the many villages, relaxing in the countryside, dedicating yourself to the pleasures of the table and good wine.
+Nature is the star of a trip to Chianti and is enriched by historical places, monuments, museums and traditional events.

-If you have only one day to visit the Chianti you can take the Chiantigiana road and visit Greve in Chianti, considered the gate of the Chianti, with its famous Piazza del Mercatale, place of trade and commerce since ancient times and the Wine Museum .
+If your intention is to visit Chianti in 1 day, you can take the Chiantigiana road and visit Greve in Chianti, considered the gateway to Chianti, with its famous Piazza del Mercatale, a place of exchange and commerce since ancient times, and the Wine Museum .
 From here you can reach Montefioralle, a medieval castle with a small village.
-Continuing, you can visit Castellina in Chianti, on the border between the Florentine and Sienese Chianti.
-Here is the Archaeological Museum of Chianti.
-The path can continue to Barberino Val d’Elsa, fortified medieval village, Tavarnelle then, to conclude in San Casciano Val di Pesa, last pretty village of Chianti where he lived Machiavelli.
+Continuing you can visit Castellina in Chianti, on the border between the Florentine and Sienese Chianti.
+Here is the Archaeological Museum of the Chianti Senese.
+The route can continue up to Barberino Val d’Elsa, a fortified medieval village, then Tavarnelle, to conclude in San Casciano Val di Pesa, the last pretty village in Chianti where Machiavelli lived.

 WHERE TO SLEEP